Snow Canyon High School (Utah)

 Snow Canyon High School (SCHS) is a public high school in St. George, Utah, United States.
 It is part of the Washington County School District.
 Zone: west St. George, Santa Clara and Ivins.
 As of January 2019, it serves 1,165 students making it the fourth largest high school in St. George and in the district.

 Athletics

-The school competes in the 4A division in region 9 with other Washington County schools and two high schools from Cedar City, Utah.
-Snow Canyon will remain in 4A Region 9 for the 2019–2021 classification period.
+The school competes in the 4A division in region 9 with all other Washington County schools, besides Enterprise High School.
+They also share the region with Cedar high school from Cedar City, Utah which is located in Iron County.
+Snow Canyon will remain in 4A Region 9 for the 2023–2025 classification period.

+Snow Canyon is known for its baseball team's success, having won their 6th state championship in 2024.
+Five of the six championships have come under Coach Reed Secrist.